geosoft-as/jsonwelllogformat/README.md

 ## Data types

-The JSON Well Log Format defines the following data types for metadata and curves:
+The JSON Well Log Format defines the following data types for header data and curves:

 | Type         | Description                    | Examples                                        |